Bill Swindlehurst - Registered Member BACP (Accred)

 Areas of counselling I deal with

-I can provide counselling sessions during the day and in the evening on Tuesdays and Wednesdays, should that tie in with your schedule.
+I can provide telephone or video counselling sessions during the day and in the evening.
 Each session costs £40 for individual adults.
 Sessions for children and young people cost £15.
-Couple counselling costs £45 per session.
 These fees are negotiable and I'll consider concessions for people who have difficulties in paying.
 Evening appointments cost a little more.

 Living near the bases at RAF Lossiemouth and Kinloss Barracks, I have a wide experience of working with military personnel and the difficulties they have encountered.